tfabris/CrowCam/README.md

 - How to write Bash scripts cross-platform, so they can run in a Linux shell, a MacOS shell, and Windows Subsystem shell, and which work around the inherent differences in the platforms.
-- How to script based on sunrise and sunset.
-- How to work around the Synology bug which prevents the YouTube live stream from properly resuming after a network outage.
-- How to work around the YouTube bug which prevents users from being able to use the live stream's DVR functionality.

 ------------------------------------------------------------------------------